dpck/context/documentary/1-API/1-getvnode.md

 ```### getVNode => Preact.VNode
 [
-  ["input", "string"]
+  ["input", "string"],
+  ["context?", "*"]
 ]
 ```

 Transforms the string input into JSX VNode.
+The global variables and references can be passed in the context.

 <!-- %TYPEDEF types/index.xml% -->